Miraclewoman: Powers and abilities

 Miraclewoman can fly, has super-strength and is invulnerable due to reverse engineered Qys technology.
 Due to her high level of intelligence and empathy harnessed to her high level of confidence, Miraclewoman is unusually perceptive.
 She also has highly attuned senses.

 Reception

-Reviewing the Marvel version of Miracleman #12 (reprinting Miraclewoman's origin story) in 2014 for ComicBook, Michael Brown criticised Miraclewoman's dismissive attitude towards discovering her sexual abuse and rape at the hands of Gargunza, noting that "It doesn't help that just about every one of Moore's stories that I've read has included some form of sexual violence, whether it be Hyde and the Invisible Man in The League of Extraordinary Gentlemen, the Joker and Barbara Gordon in Batman: The Killing Joke, the Comedian in Watchmen, etc.".
+Reviewing the Marvel version of Miracleman #12 (reprinting Miraclewoman's origin story) in 2014 for ComicBook.com, Michael Brown criticised Miraclewoman's dismissive attitude towards discovering her sexual abuse and rape at the hands of Gargunza, noting that "It doesn't help that just about every one of Moore's stories that I've read has included some form of sexual violence, whether it be Hyde and the Invisible Man in The League of Extraordinary Gentlemen, the Joker and Barbara Gordon in Batman: The Killing Joke, the Comedian in Watchmen, etc.".